Frequently Asked Questions

 What is the point of the predictions?

-The website tries to help understand the General Election system by translating the support levels for each party into actual seats.
-The aim is to de-mystify a process which is already well-understood by party insiders, and to make it accessible to anyone who is interested.
+The website tries to help the public understand the General Election system by translating the support levels for each party into actual seats.
+The aim is to de-mystify a process which is already well-understood by party insiders, making it accessible to anyone who is interested.
 The site tries to make the least inaccurate prediction possible and is independent of any other organisation.

-No. The predictions are based on the law of averages, but any individual seat could be wrongly predicted.
-Also if the opinion polls are wrong, that will cause more seats to go wrong.
-Usually about 50 seats are incorrect.
-Look at the track record for details of elections since 1992.
+No. We try our best, but any individual seat could be incorrectly predicted.
+Also, if the opinion polls are wrong, that will cause more wrong predictions.
+Usually, about 50 seats are incorrect.
+Find more about our Tactical Voting model track record in elections since 1992.

-What about minor parties, like Reform and the Green?
+What about minor parties, like Reform and the Greens?

-The Reform UK and the Green parties are modelled fully in the same way as the other major parties (Con, Lab, Lib and Nationalist parties in Scotland and Wales).
-Smaller parties such as the BNP are not modelled separately, and are included in the 'Other' category.
+Both Reform UK and the Green party are modelled fully in the same way as the other major parties (Con, Lab, Lib and Nationalist parties in Scotland and Wales).
+Smaller parties such as the Workers Party of Britain are not modelled separately, and are included in the 'Other' category.

 The data shown is the snapshot provided by the latest General Election.
 To keep the consistency of the dataset, it is deliberately not updated to reflect by-elections or changes of party affiliation.
 This is necessary so that we can predict the next election on the basis of the change in support since the last one.
 This would make less sense if the base data were measured at different times.
-Also, by-elections are a famously poor predictor of general elections.
+Also, by-elections are a poor predictor of general elections, but we do use them sometimes to help predict the next election.

 See our articles on regression polling and election prediction.

-About once or twice a month, as national opinion polls are published.
-You can get email notification of updates by joining our mailing list.
+We update our predictions about once a month, as national opinion polls are published.
+During a general election campaign, we update our predictions more frequently.
+You can get email notifications of our updates by subscribing to our mailing list.

-All the polls used are opinion polls conducted by the major market research companies, and published in the national media.
-Occasionally we commission on our polling using one of these companies.
+We do our own MRP polling from time to time.
+We also use opinion polls conducted by the major market research companies, and published in the national media.
 History of recent polls.

 This needs regional opinion polls to provide the input data.
 This can be difficult to obtain.
 If you have your own regional data, you can use the regional predictor.
 Sometimes regional data can be derived from aggregating together many polls from the same pollster, though the geographical granularity can be coarse.